Expungement: Benefits of expungement

 In some jurisdictions, all records on file within any court, detention or correctional facility, law enforcement or criminal justice agency concerning a person's detection, apprehension, arrest, detention, trial or disposition of an offense within the criminal justice system can be expunged.
 Each state sets its own guidelines for what records can be expunged, or for whether expungements are available at all.
 The petitioner requesting an expungement of all or part of their record will have to complete forms and instructions to submit to the appropriate authority.
 The petitioner may choose to hire an attorney to guide them through the process, or he/she can decide to represent themselves.
 This is called appearing pro se.

 Limits of expungement

 A criminal record can only be expunged by the jurisdiction in which it was created.
 The federal government cannot order the expungement of state criminal records.
 States cannot order the expungement of records from other states or jurisdictions.

-When applying for a state professional license or job that is considered a public office or high security (such as security guard, law enforcement, or related to national security), you must often disclose that you have an expunged conviction.
+When applying for a state professional license or job that is considered a public office or high security (such as security guard, law enforcement, or related to national security), one must often disclose that they have an expunged conviction.
 Failure to disclose an expunged criminal charge may result in denial of a license or denial of a security clearance by the Department of Justice.
 Some criminal convictions may warrant automatic denials of licensure, whether expunged or not.